SoftBank shares sink 10 percent after $32 billion ARM purchase

-TOKYO Shares in SoftBank Group Corp plunged 10 percent in Tokyo on Tuesday to a 3-1/2-month low, after the heavily indebted company said it would buy Britain's ARM Holdings for $32 billion (24 billion pounds).
+TOKYO Shares in SoftBank Group Corp (9984.T) plunged 10 percent in Tokyo on Tuesday to a 3-1/2-month low, after the heavily indebted company said it would buy Britain's ARM Holdings ARM.L for $32 billion.

-The purchase, announced on Monday, is SoftBank's largest takeover to date and piles on more debt at the Japanese tech and telecoms group, whose investments have ranged from U.S. carrier Sprint to Chinese e-commerce giant Alibaba.
+The purchase, announced on Monday, is SoftBank's largest takeover to date and piles on more debt at the Japanese tech and telecoms group, whose investments have ranged from U.S. carrier Sprint (S.N) to Chinese e-commerce giant Alibaba (BABA.N).

 The 17 pounds-a-share price tag for ARM represented a 43 percent premium to Friday's close.